unkrejativ/axa-egoi-hands-on-session-2025/README.md

 </p>
 </details>

 2) Count your points for section 1, send us your team number and your points on Mentimeter.
+You can get **✨ 10 points** in total for this section.
-3) Count your points for section 2, send us your lowest MSE and the variables of the formula you used in your best model on Mentimeter.
+3) Send us your team number, your lowest MSE and the variables of the formula you used in your best model on Mentimeter.
+   The points for the best, second best and third best team in this section are: **✨ 10 points**, **8 points** and **6 points**.
+All other teams will get **✨ 4 points**
-4) We will count all points and announce the winner. 🎉
+5) We will count all points and announce the winner. 🎉

 | Team | Points |